 In this diagram, we will only play strings four, three, two, and one.
 Strings five and six have X’s above them, which means we will mute them, or avoid striking them with our pick (or fingers).

-This curved line above the nut is letting you know that you will have to use a barre technique to play this chord.
+The straight line at the top of the chord diagram lets you know that you will have to use a barre technique to play this chord.
 If you’re curious about barre chords, please check out this article.

 As you progress beyond open chords (chords with notes on open strings), you will encounter chords with notes above the fifth fret.